Humphrey Fleming Senhouse: Early life

-Senhouse was born on 29 June 1781 in Barbados, where he was baptised on 23 August 1781 in the Parish of Saint Philip, Barbados.
-He was the third son of William Senhouse (1741 – 1800) by the same's wife Elizabeth Ward Wood.
-William, who was a lieutenant in the Royal Navy, was Surveyor-General of Barbados and of the British Leeward Islands.
-Elizabeth was the daughter of Samson Wood, who was the Speaker of the Barbados Assembly.
+Senhouse was born on 29 June 1781 in Barbados, where he was baptised on 23 August 1781 in the Parish of Saint Philip.
+He was the third son of William Senhouse (1741–1800) by the same's wife Elizabeth Ward Wood.
+William was a lieutenant in the Royal Navy, and Surveyor-General of Barbados and of the British Leeward Islands.
+Elizabeth was the daughter of Samson Wood, the speaker of the Barbados Assembly.
 Senhouse's grandfather, who was also named Humphrey Senhouse, of Netherhall, Cumberland, married Mary, who was the daughter of Sir George Fleming, 2nd Baronet, Bishop of Carlisle.

 Senhouse joined the Royal Navy in January 1797 on HMS Prince of Wales, which was the flagship of Rear-Admiral Henry Harvey in the West Indies Station.
 Senhouse in November 1797 moved to the brig Requin, in which he arrived in England for the first time in 1799.
 Senhouse from March 1800 to April 1802 served in HMS Fisgard under Captains Thomas Byam Martin and Michael Seymour.